|

 How Do They Impact Brain Function?

 As the brain acclimates to higher amounts of GABA generated by benzodiazepines, it ceases to create GABA on its own.
-When this occurs, users may experience more symptoms of anxiety, worry and panic than they experienced before taking benzodiazepines.
-Furthermore, all nerves and brain cells that were repressed by the brain’s normal synthesis of GABA are reactivated, which might result in:
+When this occurs, users may experience more symptoms of anxiety, worry and panic than they had before taking benzodiazepines.
+Furthermore, all the nerves and brain cells that were repressed by the brain’s normal synthesis of GABA are reactivated, which might result in:

 - Insomnia